 P .
 Polyols (sugar alcohols)

-Some children’s bodies may not handle FODMAPs well and can suffer from IBS-like symptoms like constipation, diarrhoea, bloating, flatulence and abdominal pain or discomfort.
+Some children’s bodies may not handle FODMAPs well and can suffer from IBS-like symptoms such as constipation, diarrhoea, bloating, flatulence and abdominal pain or discomfort.

 If you are wondering whether a low FODMAP diet could work for your child, it’s really important to speak to your child’s GP or gastroenterologist first.